Tyrrrz/Ressy/Readme.md

 #### Manifest resources

-A manifest resource (type 24) contains XML data that describes and identifies assemblies that an application should bind to at run time.
+A manifest resource (type `24`) contains XML data that identifies and describes native assemblies that an application should bind to at run time.
 It may also contain other information, such as application settings, requested execution level, and more.

 To learn more about application manifests, see [this article](https://docs.microsoft.com/en-us/windows/win32/sbscs/application-manifests).